 Renter behaviour has changed drastically following lockdown so now is a good time to rethink your portfolio

-The residential lettings landscape in London has been radically reordered in the wake of lockdown.
+The residential lettings landscape in London has been radically reordered by the pandemic.
 The transition to remote working and people’s experience of lockdown, often made worse by cramped living conditions in densely populated inner city neighbourhoods, has led many renters to move to the suburbs for more space and affordable accommodation.
 With that in mind, now is a good time to rethink and diversify your portfolio to hedge the risk of your investments.
 Consider investing in different asset types and in areas that are better suited to the new era of renting, for example by purchasing a spacious property with a garden in a suburban location.

 Discounted assets should be available shortly

 While in the short term demand is skyrocketing, as buyers take full advantage of generous tax relief and low interest rates, and prices are soaring accordingly, this is unlikely to last.
 As the furlough scheme winds down in April 2021 the true extent of the economic damage caused by the pandemic should become clear.
 With unemployment rising, incomes squeezed, and demand for rental property shrinking, discounted assets may become available as distressed sellers (particularly large developers) become highly motivated to offload property if they cannot withstand the immediate financial strain.

 By contrast with owner occupiers, buy-to-let investors have the capital and flexibility to move quickly to secure the best deals if desirable assets become available at heavily discounted rates.
 Landlords should keep an eye on market developments with a view to acting quickly if prices drop significantly after the furlough scheme ends.